Kent Taylor: Career

 With no prior professional acting experience, Kent began working as a film extra in 1931 on the advice of a friend who said he had the right looks for "a good screen type."
 Prior to background work, he was co-operator of an awning service shop with his father.
 After a few very minor extra roles in films such as Kick In (1931), he was called in "to try out a new camera idea;" a silent sequence was shot using Taylor and Claire Dodd, who was by then an established player at Paramount.
 The test led to Taylor being offered a contract with Paramount, which he signed on July 11, 1931.

-Taylor portrayed Doc Holliday in Tombstone, the Town Too Tough to Die (1942) starring Richard Dix as Wyatt Earp.
+In his early career at Paramount Taylor was often paired with Evelyn Venable.
+By 1934, they had made six films together for Paramount, including Death Takes a Holiday and The Country Chairman.
+In 1936, Taylor left Paramount and was signed under contract by Universal.
+In the 1940s, Taylor was noted for his performance as a dare-devil stunt-man in the Hollywood tale I'm Still Alive.
+Later, Taylor portrayed Doc Holliday in Tombstone, the Town Too Tough to Die (1942) starring Richard Dix as Wyatt Earp.
+During the production of Arm Surgeon (1942), Taylor suffered an on set injury when he fractured multiple ribs during a fight scene.

 In 1951–1952, with his movie career on the decline and television production on the upswing, he played the title role in 58 episodes of the detective series Boston Blackie and the lead, as Captain Jim Flagg, in ABC's The Rough Riders, an adventure series about three soldiers, two Union and one Confederate, traveling together through the American West after the Civil War.
 The Rough Riders aired thirty-nine episodes from 1958 to 1959.

 Other minor screen credits include My Little Margie, Tales of Wells Fargo, Zorro, Riverboat, The Rifleman, Tombstone Territory, Sugarfoot, Bat Masterson, Laramie, Mr. Lucky, Tightrope, Peter Gunn, Hawaiian Eye, The Brothers Brannagan, The Ann Sothern Show, Voyage to the Bottom of the Sea, and Rango.

 He starred in the 1962 film The Broken Land with Jack Nicholson and Diana Darrin.
-The last years of his career were spent in low budget biker and horror films such as Brides of Blood (1968), Satan's Sadists (1969), The Mighty Gorga (1969), Brain of Blood (1971), Blood of Ghastly Horror (1972), Angels' Wild Women (1972), and Girls for Rent (1974).
+The last years of his career were spent in low budget Biker, SciFi, and Horror films such as, “The Day Mars Invaded Earth” released in 1962, Brides of Blood (1968), Satan's Sadists (1969), The Mighty Gorga (1969), Brain of Blood (1971), Blood of Ghastly Horror (1972), Angels' Wild Women (1972), and Girls for Rent (1974).